fly2safa/JobPortal/docs/SPECIFICATION_COMPLIANCE_REVIEW.md

 The JobPortal implementation **fully satisfies all project specifications** and includes significant enhancements beyond the core requirements.
 The codebase is production-ready, well-structured, and follows best practices throughout.

-**Minor gaps** in documentation (ERD/Architecture diagrams) do not impact functionality and can be easily addressed.
+**All documentation requirements** including ERD and Architecture diagrams are now complete.
 The implementation demonstrates:

 - ✅ Complete feature implementation
 - ✅ High code quality